Optimal investment under partial information and robust VaR-type constraint: Underlying financial market

 Based on her own Bayesian updating $\hat{\theta}$, we can rewrite the stock price evolution as

 where

 and thus we ensure that the stock price process expressed in \eqref{stockpriceOBS} agrees with the one in \eqref{stockprice}.
-Note that filtering theory implies that $\hat{W}=(\hat{W}(t))$ is an $(\F^S,\Pop)$-Brownian motion (see \cite{karatzas2001bayesian}, sec.3 and the references given there).
+Note that L\'evy's characterization of Brownian motion and filtering theory implies that $\hat{W}=(\hat{W}(t))$ is an $(\F^S,\Pop)$-Brownian motion (see \cite{karatzas2001bayesian}, sec.3 and the references given there).
 In this sense, the stock price is expressed with all processes being $\F^S$-adapted.
 It is the key result used later in our optimization problem.
+Also note that the financial market is here complete.